amita-roy/Task-Todo/README.md

 - 'npm start' is for starting the server in development mode

-- 'npm run watch' to run the tests
+- 'npm run watch' to run the tests for App, Project, and Todo classes

 ### Usage